 - Rotation schedule: Every 6–12 months for untreated municipal water.
 If you used a commercial preservative like Water Preserver Concentrate, you can extend to 5 years.

 - Inspect for biofilm: Open the tank annually and look for a slimy coating on interior walls.
 Biofilm appears as a slippery, sometimes greenish film.
-If you find it, drain the tank completely, scrub with a long-handled brush, sanitize with the bleach solution above, and refill.
+If you find it, drain completely, scrub with a long-handled brush, sanitize with the bleach solution above, and refill.

 - Test your water: Keep a pack of water quality test strips (Varify or Health Metric brands both work well) and test for bacteria, pH, and chlorine levels before drinking stored water.
 They cost about $15 for 100 strips.